 Non-Sport Trading Cards Added to Website

 For a number of years, we have sold non-sport trading cards.
 If you are not familiar with them, these are trading cards with assorted themes other than being sports related.
 These include movies, television shows, historical topics, art, etc. We have literally hundreds of thousands of these cards in stock which are from the 1950's up to today.
 I have decided to add these to our web site.
 They will be located on a separate sub-section of our website which can be accessed from a link on our home page.
 Due to the large quantity and diversity of these cards, it will literally require months to add our complete inventory.
 However, I have input a number of the recent card sets.
-If you are interested in James Bond, Lost, Alias, etc., you can check it out at Enterprise Cards.
+If you are interested in James Bond, Lost, Alias, etc., you can check it out.

 As I said, we will be adding titles all of the time, but feel free to ask if you are looking for something in particular.
 Some of the items still to be added include Civil War News and other cards from the 1960's, many sets from the 1970's & 80's, Star Trek and Star Wars sets and many autograph cards.